samhuk/sock-state/README.md

 ### Accepting/Rejecting Connections

-Connections can be accepted or rejected conditionally.
+Connections to the server can be accepted or rejected conditionally.
+This can be used for basic authentication.
 Basic example:

 ```typescript
 const server = createStoreServer({